cosdt/vllm-ascend/README.md

 ---
 ## Overview

-vllm-ascend is a backend plugin for running vLLM on the Ascend NPU.
+`vllm-ascend` is a backend plugin for running vLLM on the Ascend NPU.

-This is the recommend way the vLLM community supports the Ascend backend, it follows [[RFC]: Hardware pluggable](https://github.com/vllm-project/vllm/issues/11162), through a decoupled way to integrate the Ascend NPU plug-in into vLLM.
+This plugin is the recommended approach for supporting the Ascend backend within the vLLM community.
+It adheres to the principles outlined in the [[RFC]: Hardware pluggable](https://github.com/vllm-project/vllm/issues/11162), providing a hardware-pluggable interface that decouples the integration of the Ascend NPU with vLLM.

-This enables the most popular open-source models, including Transformer-like, Mixture-of-Expert, Embedding, Multi-modal LLMs to run seamlessly on Ascend NPU.
+By using `vllm-ascend`, popular open-source models, including Transformer-like, Mixture-of-Expert, Embedding, Multi-modal LLMs can run seamlessly on the Ascend NPU.

 ## Prerequisites
 ### Support Devices